-COVID-19 is primarily transmitted through droplets (https://thl.fi/en/web/infectious-diseases/what-s-new/coronavirus-covid-19-latest-updates/coronavirus-covid-19).
+COVID-19 is primarily transmitted through droplets https://thl.fi/en/web/infectious-diseases/what-s-new/coronavirus-covid-19-latest-updates/coronavirus-covid-19).
 Situations in which people are in direct contact with one another are to be avoided in schools and early childhood education and care.
+Municipal education services and the municipal unit responsible for communicable diseases give more detailed guidance on practical measures, if necessary.

 - Do not organise large gatherings. - Apart from children and staff members, avoid allowing outsiders from spending time in or around schools and early childhood education centres and their surrounding areas.
-Establish practices that suit the unit's own situation the best and instruct families to act accordingly. - Regardless of more effective hygiene, make sure that children receive as much affection, security and interaction from adults as they need, just the way they did before the epidemic. - Staff members must avoid assembling, which means that teachers should hold their meetings primarily remotely. - Staff members in early childhood education and care should work with one and the same group of children. - There will be no regulations on safety intervals between individual.
-Groups do not need to be split up; instead, spaces can be arranged more spaciously. - As a general rule, to prevent the spread of infections staff members should not move from one unit to another. - Under the Assembly Act, activities in school or early childhood education and care do not constitute a general meeting or public event.
+Each unit establishes practices that suit their own situation the best and instructs families to act accordingly. - Regardless of more effective hygiene, make sure that children receive as much affection, security and interaction from adults as they need, just the way they did before the epidemic. - Staff members must avoid assembling together, which means that teachers should hold their meetings primarily remotely. - Staff members in early childhood education and care should work with one and the same group of children. - No regulations on safe distances between people have been issued.
+Groups do not need to be split up; instead, spaces can be arranged more spaciously. - As a rule, to prevent the spread of infections staff members should not move from one unit to another. - Under the Assembly Act, activities in school or early childhood education and care do not constitute a general meeting or public event.
 The activities are not subject to any restrictions on assembly. - The regulations on group sizes and staffing sizes are in force as enacted in the legislation on early childhood education and care and on basic education.